 The calmness of the waters and the vast array of untouched coral reefs make this tropical sea ideal for learning how to scuba dive.
 Along the stretch of coastline, you will find an assortment of scuba diving centres.
 During your Egypt tour, you might even be able to procure your diving license.

 For the more experienced, diving trips can visit deeper sites with exciting combinations of wrecks and reefs.
 Thistlegorm and Giannis D are some of the most popular wrecks to explore.
 You can speak to the guide on your Egypt tour to arrange excursions and rent equipment.

-If you would rather float on the surface, snorkeling is another option.
-The Makadi Bay in Hurghada has perfect conditions for snorkeling, as the reefs are shallow without any steep drop-offs.
-Alternatively, you can join a boat trip to the open sea in search of dolphins and other snorkeling spots.
+If you would rather float on the surface, snorkelling is another option.
+The Makadi Bay in Hurghada has perfect conditions for snorkelling, as the reefs are shallow without any steep drop-offs.
+Alternatively, you can join a boat trip to the open sea in search of dolphins and other snorkelling spots.

 Tackle the waves with windsurfing and kitesurfing

 Hurghada is an excellent location for windsurfing and kitesurfing given its flat waters, lagoons and centres offering flexible packages.
 This beach resort town has many different launch spots on the water, making it perfect for all levels.

 Beginners can take to the shallow lagoon as practising there is a lot easier.
 The more experienced can start directly from the beach where shallow areas are good for mastering manoeuvres.
 You will find many beaches with side shore winds, flat water and a little chop on the outside.